-This course is an in-depth introduction to Microsot Excel 2010.
-The focus is to learn functions of Excel, to apply this knowledge to business situations, and to begin preparing students for Microsoft Application Specialist exam.
-Prerequisite: Successful completion of BUS102-Business Mathematics, BBCC placement exam into Math 099 or higher, or successful completion of all Math 095 modules.
-(F,W,S)
+BIM190Spreadsheets I1-5(0/22-110)This course is an in-depth introduction to Microsoft Excel2013.
+The focus is to learn functions of Excel, to apply thisknowledge to business situations, and to begin preparingstudents for the Microsoft Office Specialist Expert exams.Prerequisite:Successful completion of BUS102-BusinessMathematics, placement intoMATH098 or higher, orsuccessful completion of allMATH095/096 (F,W,S)

-BIM 194 Presentations 1-5 (0/22-110)This is an in-depth Microsoft PowerPoint 2007 course.
-The focus of this course is to learn presentation functions, to apply this material to business situations, and to prepare students for the Microsoft Application Specialist exam.
+BIM 194 Presentations 1-5 (0/22-110) This is an in-depth Microsoft PowerPoint 2013 course.
+The focus of this course is to learn presentation functions, to apply this material to business situations, and to prepare students for the MOS Expert Exam.

-BIM 195 Database Management 1-5 (0/22-110)This course is an introduction to database concepts and to the integration of Access with other data.
+BIM 195 Database Management 1-5 (0/22-110) This course is an introduction to database concepts and to the integration of Access with other data.
 (F,W,S)

-BIM 198 Special Topics 1-5 (0/22-110) This course provides individual study in one of the business information management subject areas.
-Study and credit hours determined at the time of enrollment by the instructor.
-Prerequisite: Instructor permission (F,W,S)
+BIM198Special Topics1-5(0/22-110)This course provides individual study in one of the business information management subject areas.
+Study and credit hours determined at the time of enrollment by the instructor.Prerequisite: Instructor permission(F,W,S)

-BIM 210 Internet 1-2 (0/22-44)This course will teach the functions of accessing the Internet.
+BIM210Internet1-2(0/22-44)This course is an introduction to the Internet, web browsers, search engines, and search techniques.
 (F,W,S)

-BIM 220 Desktop Publishing 1-5 (0/22-110)This course is an introduction to designing, creating, and producing documents such as announcements, newsletters, brochures, and fliers using Microsoft Publisher.
-Prerequisite: OFF 180 or BIM 180 (F, W, S)
+BIM 220 Desktop Publishing 1-5 (0/22-110) This course is an introduction to designing, creating, and producing documents such as announcements, newsletters, brochures, and fliers using Microsoft Publisher.
+Prerequisite: BIM 180 (F, W, S)